talha1230/iGo/README.md

-# 🚍 Public Scheduling System UI
+# 🚍 iGo

 ## 1. Introduction 📚

 ### Project Overview
-The **Public Scheduling System UI** project provides a user-friendly interface for managing and interacting with public transportation schedules, including both buses and trains.
+The **iGo** project provides a user-friendly interface for managing and interacting with public transportation schedules, including both buses and trains.
 This project is part of a collaborative effort, where my focus was on developing a responsive and intuitive UI.
 The next step involves integrating the backend to make this system fully functional.

 ### Objective
 The goal is to create a comprehensive, secure, and scalable system tailored to public transportation needs.
 The UI is designed to be flexible, allowing for easy backend integration and providing a seamless user experience.